R-TF-028-004 Data Annotation Instructions - ICD-11 Mapping

 The designated Medical Expert(s) will review each tab of the master spreadsheet.
 For each unique diagnosis string from every source, the expert will:

-- Assign the Target Name (standardized "Visible ICD-11" category name).
+- Review and confirm the assigned Target Name (standardized "Visible ICD-11" category name), and modify them if needed.

 - Document justification for any ambiguous cases, multiple possible mappings, consolidation of multiple ICD-11 codes into a single visible category, or when clinical judgment was required.